OHDSI/JCdmBuilder/README.md

 1. Under the [Releases](https://github.com/OHDSI/JCdmBuilder/releases) tab, download the latest JCDMBuilder jar file.
 2. Double-click on the jar file to start the application.

 There is also a command-line-interface.
-Type `java -jar JCDMBuilder_v?.?.?.jar - usage` for more information.
+Type `java -jar JCDMBuilder_v?.?.?.jar -usage` for more information.

 Getting Involved
 =============